Shonan Bellmare: 1998–1999: Difficult period

 Four Bellmare players were selected for the 1998 FIFA World Cup.
-They were Nakata, Lopes, Hong and a goalkeeper Nobuyuki Kojima.
+They were Nakata, Lopes, Hong (for South Korea) and a goalkeeper Nobuyuki Kojima.
 However, as Nakata left for Italian club Perugia just after the World Cup, the club's fortune started to decline.
 The main sponsor Fujita decided to discontinue the financial support in 1999 due to their own financial difficulties.
 It forced the club to release some highly paid players including Lopes, Hong and Kojima.
 They finished bottom of J1 in 1999 and were relegated to J2.

-2000–2009: J2
+2000–2009: J2 League

 The club made a new start.
 The ownership was transferred to a community-owned organisation.
 They also changed their name to Shonan Bellmare as J.League allowed them to enlarge their designated hometowns to include several cities and towns surrounding Hiratsuka.
 The club's performance on the pitch has not been strong and they have not been serious contenders for the promotion to J1 so far.

 A J1 comeback in 2010, if they are able to achieve promotion, will be the first without Fujita as their sponsor.
 Although for a time they refused to consider their history as the championship-winning Fujita corporate team in their current history, this year they celebrated the club's 40-year anniversary in 2009 as deduced from the badge in their Web site.

 On 5 December 2009, Shonan returned to J1 as third-place finishers in 2009 seasons.